-Installing heated grips on your motorcycle
+Installing heated grips

 Heated grips allow you to extend your biking season for many weeks.
 They not only enhance comfort, but actually make for greater safety when riding your machine.

-To ensure that the heated grips are securely attached to the handlebars, and especially the throttle tube, they should be affixed with a heatproof two-component adhesive.
-It is best to source the adhesive, a relay, suitable insulated cable terminals for connecting the cables, brake cleaner and a good crimping tool before starting work.
+To ensure that the heated grips are securely attached to the handlebars, and especially the throttle tube, they should be fixed with a heatproof two-component adhesive.
+It's best to get yourself the adhesive, a relay, suitable insulated terminals for connecting the cables, brake cleaner and a good pair of crimping pliers before you start.
 You may need a plastic hammer, a socket wrench set, a thin screwdriver and, possibly, a drill and some cable for relay connection.

-Prepare motorcycle and grip heater
+01 – Prepare motorcycle and grip heating

 To avoid unnecessary work, try wiring up the heated grips, switch and battery lead, and test the system with a 12 V motorbike battery.
 If everything works perfectly, you can begin installation.

 Place the motorcycle securely on the stand.
 A folding side stand is best fixed with a lashing strap so the bike cannot topple over.
 Now fold up the seat or take it off (it is usually fixed at the seat lock; see motorcycle manual) and find the battery.
-A side cover or a battery box may have to be taken off as well; in rare cases the battery sits underneath a false tank, or in the rear fairing, or in a separate box on the frame.
+A side cover or battery box may have to be taken off as well.
+In rare cases the battery sits underneath a false tank, or in the rear fairing, or in a separate box on the frame.

 Disconnect the battery at the negative terminal to prevent inadvertent short-circuits when you connect the cables later.
 Make sure you don't lose the terminal nut when disconnecting the negative cable.

-Unscrew fuel cock extension
+07 – Unscrew fuel cock extension

 In addition, the fuel cock actuator extension must be screwed off so that it's not left hanging from the frame later.

 Now you can take off the hoses: on the Bandit, this means the ventilation and vacuum hoses and the fuel hose to the carburettor.

-The Suzuki has protrusions on the throttle tube, which we saw off for our new heated grips, and then file down.
-In addition, the diameter has to be reduced slightly by rubbing with sandpaper so that the new grip fits on without the use of force.
+The Suzuki has protrusions on the throttle tube, which we saw off and then file down before fitting our new heated grips.
+In addition, the diameter has to be reduced slightly by rubbing with sandpaper so that the new grip will fit on without using force.
 You may have to do the same with your own throttle tube.